 Country music was born in the rowdiness of the Wild West, and Colorado held a special place right in the center of that.
-However, modern life has done away with most of the craziness of that world, and we’re all forced to live civilized lives.
+While modern life seems to have done away with most of the crazy parts of that old world, there are still places you can visit that make it easier to understand how it used to be.
+The best ghost tows in Colorado are great examples of how simple life used to be and give you a taste of what the Wild Wild Western life used to be like.

 You don’t have to be a dusty old miner to experience the Colorado of the 1800s.
-All you have to do is hop in the car, or on your horse, and take a trip to the past.
+All you have to do is hop in the car (or on your horse) and take a trip to the past.
 The state is full of ghost towns.
 Some of them have just a few remains hinting at what used to be, but others still have people living there and keeping the history alive.
+We’ve compiled our list of what we believe to be the best chost towns in Colorado below.

 This town near Silverton is nearly 350 miles away from Denver, but it’s worth the trek.
 Just make sure you have something tough to drive in, though, because the roads are pretty rough.